OmengU/quap/documentation/documentation.typ

 The main advantage of Vite is that it is much faster than WebPack.
 Vite achieves this by supporting ES Modules, the official module system for JavaScript, which increases the efficiency of the bundling process because code no longer has to be bundled into a single file, greatly reducing complexity.
 This also makes it possible for Vite to update only the modules for certain parts of the application since code is bundled into multiple files, making it particularly useful for development, as it decreases reload times when making small changes to code.
 Vite can also determine if certain parts of code are essential to the application and then remove said code from the bundle, reducing its file size. @misc-vite
 ==== Chakra UI
-When working with React or another Component-based Framework/Library, it soon becomes evident that many different Components appear on almost every page.
+When working with React or another Component-based framework/library, it soon becomes evident that many different Components appear on almost every page.
 A perfect example of such an element would be a Button or even something more complicated, such as a Card or a Dialog/Modal.
 Additionally, as every Frontend developer knows, it usually takes quite a long time to decide how the page should look and even longer to subsequently define all the necessary #acr("CSS") rules.

 Luckily, several packages and extensions aim to reduce the time it takes to implement standard Components and style them.
 Their way of doing so varies greatly, but Chakra UI, the solution used in this project, approaches this problem by providing the developer with several predefined and styled Components.
 These range from commonly used elements like the ones mentioned above to more abstract ones like one Component that is a container with the #acr("CSS") flexbox display property.
-Chakra UI also allows for basic styling of its Components by passing Props, and it provides the functionality to easily make the website responsive (usable on smaller screens) and accessible. @misc-chakra The following shows a Button that is inside of a Container with flexbox:
+Chakra UI also allows for basic styling of its Components by passing props, and it provides the functionality to easily make the website responsive (usable on smaller screens) and accessible. @misc-chakra The following shows a Button that is inside of a container with flexbox:
 ```tsx
 <Flex justify="center" gap="2px" direction="row">
   <Button colorScheme="green" p="1px">Save</Button>
 </Flex>
 ```
 As shown in the example, it is straightforward to work with Chakra UI.
-Specific Props will not be explained here or in the following documentation of the implementation with a few exceptions.
+Specific props will not be explained here or in the following documentation of the implementation with a few exceptions.

 Chakra UI is installed using the #acr("NPM").
 It is then required to wrap the main Component in a ChakraProvider Component.
 Afterwords, Chakra UI can be used anywhere in the application. @misc-chakra
 ==== React Router <reactRouter>